fragcolor-xyz/shards/README.md

 # Chainblocks
 ## A scripting tool to build tools.
+Where **Chain** would be your procedure and **Blocks** the building blocks of your procedure.

+With a strong emphasis on automation and repeated tasks.
+Making each frame of execution of your script first class.

 ## Goals:
+* A universal interface to your code
 * Blocks modularity allows to reuse low level code with minimal efforts between projects
 * Machine learning scripting; it's all about building graphs
 * Video game engine scripting; even for non-technical artists